The dumb money follows an idea out of the overwhelming desire for it to be true.

 It didn’t have to be that way.
 PokerKaren is a gadfly in potential and in phenotype.
 The account, interpreted generously, asks questions.
 That’s fair, but she immediately ruins her objectivity and purpose by going after reputations without evidence or even clarity as to what her slurs are supposed to accomplish.

 It’s hard to blame her in some cases.
-Fed by the incompetent Nick Vertucci’s endless public relations gaffes and security failures at the Hustler, PokerKaren has taken to an equally endless parade of penis-size jokes and other very low-brow satirical attacks upon him, his business, and his associates.
+Fed by Nick Vertucci’s endless public relations gaffes and security failures at the Hustler, PokerKaren has taken to an equally endless parade of penis-size jokes and other very low-brow satirical attacks upon him, his business, and his associates.
 It’s a bit… deranged.
 With such an easy target as Nick, who already has a dubious past, one might expect more on-target abuse from the public.
 After all, the responsibility falls to those in charge, not the peanut gallery they incite.

 However, PokerKaren doesn’t know to quit while ahead.
 She really loses the thread in a sequence of almost mysteriously stupid and adolescent attacks on player/commentator Billy aka DGAF, where she shows no grasp of what is happening.
 Stumbling through various theories including the utterly vapid idea that his sunglasses are electronically rigged, the account loses any authority.
 Just as she did with Vertucci, she resorts to sexual insults – yes, that’s the baseness that you are supporting when you don’t counter this account.